 STUDENT RECORDS

 Parents have a right of access to school records that pertain to their child/children.
-Any parent interested in exercising this right is asked to follow the established policy and procedure which is based on section 10-15b of P.A.
-78-218.
+Any parent interested in exercising this right is asked to follow the established policy and procedure which is based on Policy 5.404.